Packaging & Waste

 In 2020, we announced a global partnership with TerraCycle’s circular packaging service, Loop, to test a new reusable cup model for hot beverages.
-The initiative, which will first be trialed in 2021 across select McDonald’s restaurants in the U.K., will help customers enjoy their favorite McDonald’s hot drink in a reusable cup, cutting down on packaging waste.
+The initiative, which is currently being trialed across select McDonald’s restaurants in the U.K., will help customers enjoy their favorite McDonald’s hot drink in a reusable cup, cutting down on packaging waste.

 Finding a New Solution for Plastic Cutlery

-We are testing alternatives to plastic cutlery in several markets, including transitioning to wooden cutlery in Australia.
-In Europe, trials are being conducted for wooden and paper alternatives to our McFlurry spoons, in a bid to find the material that meets customer preferences, operational functionality and sustainability.
+We are testing alternatives to plastic cutlery in several markets, including transitioning to wooden cutlery in Australia and Europe, and testing paper alternatives to our McFlurry spoons, in a bid to find the material that meets customer preferences, operational functionality and sustainability.

 In France we have transitioned our knives, forks and spoons to wood.
 These changes, paired with innovations in the packaging of milkshakes, salads and straws, will allow our restaurants in France to reduce plastic packaging by more than 2,600 metric tons.

 We are continuously searching for ways to optimize packaging.
 For instance, McDonald’s Taiwan is gradually switching plastic packaging and cutlery to paper and wood and optimizing packaging design to reduce waste.
 McDonald’s Canada, meanwhile, has switched to napkins that are 20% smaller and produced with 100% recycled fiber.
 Across several markets in Latin America, Arcos Dorados has lightweighted spoons and replaced plastic packaging such as salad plates with non-plastic alternatives.

 By switching to fiber wraps instead of card boxes, McDonald’s Netherlands has saved 250 metric tons of packaging, while in China, we have optimized the size of our cutlery and reduced the amount of plastic we use by about 10%.